 - Savage Genius: A two-person band contributing many anime theme songs and being highly successful in the charts with them.

-- Yuki Kajiura: Composer known for her work in Noir, MADLAX, the .hack series, the Hime meta-series and Puella Magi Madoka Magica.
+- Yuki Kajiura: Composer known for her work in Noir, MADLAX, the Dot Hack series, the Hime meta-series and Puella Magi Madoka Magica.
 Her work tends to include Ominous Latin Chanting and One Woman Wailing.
 Also known by her musical projects in which she is/was involved, such as See-Saw, her Fiction Junction collaborations (with people as Yuuka Nanri, Kaori Oda, Keiko Kubota, between others), and more recently, Kalafina

-- Yoko Kanno: Composer for many highly rated series including the heavily music-inspired Cowboy Bebop, Escaflowne, Ghost in the Shell: Stand Alone Complex, Wolf's Rain, and Darker than Black.
+- Yoko Kanno: Composer for many highly rated series including the heavily music-inspired Cowboy Bebop, Escaflowne, Ghost in the Shell: Stand Alone Complex, Wolf's Rain, and Darker Than Black.

 - May'n: Singing voice of Sheryl Nome with around twenty songs to that name alone.
-She also did the well-received theme song to Shangri La.
+She also did the well-received theme song to Shangri-La.

 - Tenmon: Makoto Shinkai's friend, ex-colleague at Falcom and frequent collaborator in every project he's been involved.
 Very fond of classical instruments (especially violin and piano) and poignant music, and the combination of said elements has become his mesmerizing signature style.

 - Toshihiko Sahashi: Very prolific composer with a long list of contributions to anime-series, games and drama CDs.